 5 Steps to Onion Planting Success

 - Choose a sunny spot to plant your onions.
-In New Zealand onion planting time is February-September.
+In New Zealand onion planting time is March-September, depending on region.

 - Prepare your soil with organic matter like compost and sheep pellets.

 - Add a layer of vegetable mix to plant into.